aimhubio/aim/docs/source/quick_start/convert_data.md

 ### Show TensorFlow events in Aim

-Aim gives your possibility to convert [TensorFlow](https://www.tensorflow.org/api_docs/python/tf) event files into native format and show them directly inside the Aim UI.
+Aim gives you a possibility to convert [TensorFlow](https://www.tensorflow.org/api_docs/python/tf) event files into native format and show them directly inside the Aim UI.

 Before showing the events in Aim, the event files have to pass the conversion process.